Center for International Security and Cooperation (CISAC) Fellowships

 Nuclear Nonproliferation Education and Research Center (NEREC) Graduate Fellows Program

-This 6 week program offers graduate students the chance to go to Daejeon, South Korea to research and build upon knowledge of international nonproliferation topic.
+This 6-week program offers graduate students the chance to go to Daejeon, South Korea to research and build upon the knowledge of international nonproliferation topics.
 This trip also includes a chance to attend a NEREC Conference on Nuclear Nonproliferation, field trips to Seoul, Gyeongju, major universities, research labs, and governmental agencies in China and Japan.
 All program logging and trips are paid for.

 Nuclear Nonproliferation Education and Research Center (NEREC) Young Fellows Program

-This 5 week program offers students the chance to go to Daejeon, South Korea to train the future leaders in nuclear nonproliferation.
+This 5-week program offers students the chance to go to Daejeon, South Korea to train future leaders in nuclear nonproliferation.
 Students will be given the chance to attend lectures on nuclear policy and technology, a NEREC Conference, field trips to Seoul and Gyeongju, and Korean cultural events.
 All program logging and trips are paid for.

 Mickey Leland Energy Fellowship (MLEF) Program

-This 10 week program allows students to do hands on research with the Department of Energy’s Office of Fossil Fuels.
-The goal of the program is to mentor and foster talent of STEM majors who will be expected to present their research at the end of the program.
+This 10-week program allows students to do hands-on research with the Department of Energy’s Office of Fossil Fuels.
+The goal of the program is to mentor and foster the talent of STEM majors who will be expected to present their research at the end of the program.
 Students will be provided with a stipend and may have housing and travel expenses paid for as well.